All Flashcards

 What is the meaning of 'Generación del '98'?

-A group of Spanish writers and intellectuals concerned with Spain's identity and regeneration after the loss of its colonies in 1898.
+A group of Spanish writers and intellectuals concerned with Spain's national identity and cultural renewal after the Spanish-American War.

 What is the meaning of 'alusión'?